Reference-frame-independent quantum metrology: Decoherence

 where $0\leq p\leq 1$.
 In the following, let us discuss a scenario that a pure initial state is transformed by nonlinear unitary dynamics, and then each particle is \textit{locally} affected by the depolarizing channel with the same local error parameter $\Lambda_\theta(\vr) =\mathcal{E}_p^{\otimes N}(V_\theta \vr V_\theta^\dagger)$.
 In this scenario, the precision can be obtained from the formulas given for the noiseless case in Eqs.~(\ref{eq:twobodyvar},\ref{eq:variancefour}) by replacing $S_l(\theta)$ and $F_l(\theta)$ for $l=1,2$ by

 In Figs.~\ref{Fig2} and \ref{Fig3}, we plot the gains $G_k(p)$ for a noise parameter $p$ of Observation~\ref{ob:jx2twobodyhamscl} and compare the noiseless and a noisy case with $p=0.95$.
 In Fig.~\ref{Fig2}, we can find that the maximal gain in the noisy case cannot be achieved by the limit of $\theta \to 0$ unlike the noiseless case, and the optimal value of $\theta$ can be shifted depending on $p$ and $N$~\cite{lucke2011twin, urizar2013macroscopic}.
 In Fig.~\ref{Fig3}, we illustrate the growth in both gains for increasing particles for fixed $\theta=1/N$.
+We remark that the metrological gain decreases due to noise effects, where the precision in Eqs.~(\ref{eq:G2nonlinear}) and (\ref{eq:G4nonlinear}) is diminished.